mcdonc/.nixconfig/videos/excited/script.rst

 - I can use an old build of a package, reproducibly built years ago, to work around bitrot.

-Community is important.
 Technology will only get you so far: another abstraction layer on top of Ubuntu (e.g. Ansible) might get you some of these benefits.
 But NixOS has an excellent community, which I've not witnessed in many other places.

 - Unreal politeness, humility, and thoroughness on Discourse, Matrix, IRC, and GitHub.

-- Vanishingly small numbers of sightings of bureaucrats, trolls, "influencers", or condescending assholes.
+- Vanishingly small numbers of sightings of bureaucrats, trolls, "influencers", or condescending know it alls.
 This may be because if you are one of these, it appears that you are basically ignored, perhaps after one warning.

 - Everyone is smarter than I am.
 They are also recognizably human.